rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 The odd discourse between formal and empirical is, IMO, not unique to programming.
 I still remember a few anecdotes about "a mathematician, a physicist, a chemist, ...".
 Empirical vs deductive, if one needs to budge then the empirical wins, deductive moves.
-This makes some sense: observations overrule theory.
-Mathematics is called _The Queen of Sciences_ but in that analogy she is more a figure head monarch.
+This makes sense: observations overrule theory.
+Mathematics is called _The Queen of Sciences_[^gauss] but in that analogy she is more a figure head monarch.
 E.g. theoretical physicists are happy to do crazy mathematically unsound things before they pat themselves in the back.
-There is often a lot of hand waving in how formalism is applied in the empirical science[^handwaving].
+There is often a lot of hand waving in how formalism is applied in empirical sciences[^handwaving].

-Some (functional programmers) argue that computer science and programming could benefit from a stricter rule and more respect of _The Queen_.
+Some argue that computer science and programming could benefit from a stricter rule and more respect of _The Queen_.
 After all, a logical flaw in PL design or a program design is a problem, right?
-This position appears to be rather rare[^reynolds].
+This position appears to be rather rare[^reynolds] (restricted to functional programmers).
 That is, IMO, one of the reasons why FP is divided from the mainstream.

+[^gauss]: TODO

 [^handwaving]: From my applied mathematics past life, I vaguely remember a lot of physics as physicist marching forward while mathematicians slowly follow rebuilding the path with valid formalism.
 Quantum mechanics, Dirac measure...
 A lot of science uses very simplified mathematical models.
 E.g. gas dynamics uses hyperbolic PDEs: these ignore (a small) diffraction effects of things like viscosity, thus, changing the mathematical model qualitatively.
 There are (decent but hand waving) arguments why these PDEs make sense but the gist is: they seem to match observations.
 Interestingly, I considered a lot of economics and finance (e.g. Black-Scholes equation) more formally sound than, say, physics.

 [^reynolds]: I just love the beginning story in [Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper.

 The difference is, IMO, where the source of truth is.
 In a pure empirical world that source has to be what we observe.
-In programming there can be just enough determinism to make this a bit more tricky favoring a stricter application of a deductive process.
+In programming there can be just enough determinism to favor a stricter application of a deductive process.
+Empirical sciences use mathematics to create simplified (often oversimplified) models of the real world or to just statistically analyze a hypothesis.
+In programming, computations can be directly viewed as mathematical objects.
+Strict formalism in programming is more practical and more relevant.

 ## Negativity